CloudM-Migrate/documentation/Migration-Project-Guides/TeamstoTeams.md

 ### Delta Pass and Finalizing

 After the first pass is completed you can set a date for the destination Teams to go live for your users.
 To do so, go to the batch perviously created for the first pass and then go to Step 2.
 Select Advanced Settings and set the option Finalize Teams Direct Migration to Enabled.

+CloudM Migrate has the option to rehydrate the last ten messages of users 1 to 1 chats.
+It's recommended to do this during the Delta Pass to avoid duplication.
+To set this feature go to Step 2 and expand the Advanced Settings.
+Navigate to Microsoft Teams/Groups and enable the Rehydrate Teams Private Chats option.

 Execute the migration by selecting the paper airplane on the left and then selecting Start.
 When this pass is completed, the Teams will be live on the destination.